magdalenakrol/Writing-portfolio/README.md

 4. The Great Awaiting - short story

-  This is the short experimental story playing with narrative and format.
+  This is a short experimental story playing with narrative and format.

 5. Poetry